 Cross the river and find the freeway again to head to Tailem Bend.
 Tailem Bend was once an important railway town, evident in it’s layout.
 Check out the railway station or the Uneek Animals display right next door.
 Both of these attractions are off the highway so take a turn into town and explore country life.

 Here is where you’ll cross the river on the ferry below the cliffs and drive across the river flats to Wellington, this site of the first of the River Murray ferries with a long history.
 Find the ferry crossing at the base of the cliffs and cross back over the river.
 From here it’s a short cruise through dairy farming country down to Wellington (watch out for cows crossing!).

 After this, you’ll head for Langhorne Creek.
 This is a beautiful region full of vineyards, cellar doors and restaurants.
-The cute town of Strathalbyn is nearby and offers plenty of parks, playgrounds, dining and antique stores to rummage around in.
+The cute town of Strathalbyn is nearby and offers plenty of parks, playgrounds, dining options, and antique stores to rummage around in.

 Head back to town via Mt Barker and the freeway.